raindancers/raindancers-network.raindancers-cdk/docs/gettingstarted.md

   - blue
 - Use the private Asn Range, 65200 - 65210
 - Use the Cidr Block, 10.100.0.0/22 for inside Blocks
+- the networks in the blue, and green segments will be shared with the red segment

 #### Create a core network